Peter Quill (Marvel Cinematic Universe): Infinity War and resurrection

-Aftermath
+Return to space and buying Knowhere

-In 2024, the Guardians respond to a signal from a tribe of Indigarrians, which had been attacked by Habooksa the Horrible and a Booskan army.
+Throughout 2024, Quill and the Guardians welcome Kraglin to the team, help Thor lose weight, and embark on several cosmic adventures.
+In 2025, Quill and the Guardians arrive in Indigarr to respond to a signal from a tribe of Indigarrians, which had been attacked by Habooksa the Horrible and his Booskan army.
 Severely outmatched, the Guardians enlist the help of Thor, who had been busy meditating.
-Quill cheers on Thor as the latter joins the fight, easily besting the Booskan army but destroying the Indigarrians’s sacred temple in the process.
-The Guardians later set off to answer more distress calls as a result of Gorr's rampage across the galaxy, though Thor decided against joining them in order to assist his friend Sif, with Quill giving Thor words of advice before they part ways.
+Quill cheers on Thor as the latter joins the fight, easily besting the Booskan army but destroying the Indigarrians's sacred temple in the process.
+On their ship, they learn of a god butcher and see Sif's distress call, leading Thor to decide to leave them to respond to it, with Quill giving him words of advice before they part ways.

-By 2025, the Guardians have bought Knowhere from the Collector, but Quill remains depressed about losing Gamora.
-At Christmastime, Mantis and Drax try to cheer him by kidnapping the actor, Kevin Bacon, and giving him to Quill as a gift.
+A few months later, Quill and the Guardians meet with the Collector and buy Knowhere from him, as well as gain a new member of the team, Cosmo.
+However, Quill remains depressed about losing Gamora.
+At Christmastime, Mantis and Drax try to cheer him up by kidnapping the actor Kevin Bacon and giving him to Quill as a gift.
 Quill makes them free Bacon, who then decides to stay and help the Guardians celebrate Christmas.
-Afterwards, Mantis reveals that she is Quill's half-sister, which brings Quill joy.
+Afterward, Mantis reveals that she is Quill's half-sister, which brings Quill joy.